 As well as lasting thirty to forty times longer than halogen and three to four times longer than CFL, LED light bulbs offer far greater energy savings.
 In terms of light output, LED bulbs now provide the same quality and intensity of halogen.

-Earlier generations of LED bulbs gave LED lighting a bad name within the lighting industry as they provided very low levels of light and produced poor colour reproduction.
-Older generations can generally be identified by having a bubbly front lense with multiple LEDs whilst new power LEDs are flat and contain three or four power LEDs behind a glass lens, similar to a halogen.
-More advanced LED chips are now used by manufacturers such as CREE which produce the same clear white light often associated with halogen.
-Older, inferior LEDs should only be used for decorative purposes not ambient lighting.
-High power LEDs now offer a true, low energy lighting solution.
+Earlier generations of LED bulbs gave LED lighting a bad name within the lighting industry as they provided very low levels of light and produced poor color reproduction.
+Older generations can generally be identified by having a bubbly front lens with multiple LEDs, whereas new power LEDs are flat and contain three or four power LEDs behind a glass lens, similar to a halogen.
+More advanced LED chips are now used by manufacturers such as CREE, which produce the same clear white light often associated with halogen.
+Older, inferior LEDs should only be used for decorative purposes, not ambient lighting.
+High-power LEDs now offer a true, low-energy lighting solution.

 The main problem with LED bulbs is the price; they cost around ten times more than halogen and three times more than CFL.
 However, this price can be justified when you consider savings that can be made.

-The first saving relates to the life expectancy of the bulb and in reality, you’re actually getting better value for money if you choose LED.
-For example a fifty watt halogen bulb will last for two thousand hours, compare this with a seven watt Philips Master LED bulb which will last for forty thousand hours.
-This means that over the same time period of forty thousand hours you would be paying for twenty halogen bulbs when just one LED bulb would do.
-This would make a saving of around ten pounds as buying one seven watt Philips Master LED is cheaper than buying twenty fifty watt halogens.
-Admittedly, it will take a while for you to realise the saving however you will quickly save the time and effort it takes to change a bulb on twenty separate occasions.
+The first saving relates to the life expectancy of the bulb, and in reality, you’re actually getting better value for money if you choose LED.
+For example, a fifty-watt halogen bulb will last for two thousand hours.
+Compare this with a seven-watt Philips Master LED bulb, which will last for forty thousand hours.
+This means that over the same time period of forty thousand hours, you would be paying for twenty halogen bulbs when just one LED bulb would do.
+This would make a saving of around ten pounds as buying one seven-watt Philips Master LED is cheaper than buying twenty fifty-watt halogens.
+Admittedly, it will take a while for you to realize the saving, but you will quickly save the time and effort it takes to change a bulb on twenty separate occasions.

 Another benefit of using LED bulbs is the environmental impact.
 LED bulbs are energy efficient and reduce your carbon dioxide (CO2) emissions.
 Changing one halogen bulb to an LED will save around one hundred kilograms of CO2 per year.
 This will reduce your carbon footprint and help the planet.

-Now the financial and environmental benefits have been made abundantly clear you just need to decide which LED bulb is the most suitable for your lighting needs.
+Now the financial and environmental benefits have been made abundantly clear, you just need to decide which LED bulb is the most suitable for your lighting needs.
 The most important and obvious consideration is the physical size of the bulb.
-The Philips seven watt Master LED is physically deeper than a halogen and won’t fit in most enclosed fire rated downlights.
+The Philips seven-watt Master LED is physically deeper than a halogen and won’t fit in most enclosed fire-rated downlights.
 Other factors include the wattage and type of bulb you are replacing.
-If the LED needs to dimmable then this opens up more potential problems as not all LED bulbs are dimmable and dimmable LEDs are more expensive and won’t work with all dimmer switches.
+If the LED needs to be dimmable, then this opens up more potential problems as not all LED bulbs are dimmable, and dimmable LEDs are more expensive and won’t work with all dimmer switches.
 Also, the minimum and maximum dimmer switch loads for LEDs are different as de-rating factors must be calculated.
 Downlights Direct can help you find the perfect match.

-LED has completely transformed the lighting industry and could soon make all other types of lighting obsolete, leaving LED the one and only choice.
+LED has completely transformed the lighting industry and could soon make all other types of lighting obsolete, leaving LED as the one and only choice for both residential and commercial lighting solutions.